 and MME, with the MIC field masked out in the MME.
 For BIP-CMAC-128, the integrity value is 64 bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128 bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128 bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128 bits and is computed using AES-256-GMAC.
 If the result does not match the received MIC value, then the receiver shall discard the frame, increment the dot11RSNAStatsBIPMICErrors counter by 1, and terminate BIP processing for this reception.

+NOTE—For GMAC, the concatenation is to be input as AAD (Additional Authentication Data) defined in NIST Special Publication 800-38D that expects the plaintext input for the GMAC algorithm to be empty. (#195)

 If the frame is a robust Management frame but not a GQMF, update the replay counter for the IGTK identified by the MME Key ID field with the value of the MME IPN/BIPN field.